 If your neck is unstable after an accident or a disc removal procedure, consider protecting your body and easing your pain with cervical fusion surgery at Polaris Spine & Neurosurgery Center.
-With locations in the Atlanta, Georgia area cities of Sandy Springs and Smyrna, the practice offers cutting-edge procedures using robotic technology.
+With locations in the Atlanta, College Park, Georgia area cities of Sandy Springs and Smyrna, the practice offers cutting-edge procedures using robotic technology.
 To learn more, call or use the online booking tool today.

 Cervical fusion, also known as cervical surgery or cervical spinal surgery, joins, or fuses, two or more bones in the neck (cervical spine).

 There are two main kinds of cervical fusion:

 During anterior cervical fusion, your team accesses your neck vertebrae through the front, where they remove a damaged disc in order to decompress your spinal cord or nerves.
 Once they remove the disc, they fuse together the two vertebrae that were surrounding the disc.

 This type of cervical fusion works well for degenerative disc disease and herniated discs, among other conditions.
 The surgeons usually opt for the anterior approach to avoid disrupting the posterior musculature of the neck, if it is possible to achieve the desired surgical outcome this way.

 During posterior cervical fusion, your team makes an incision in the back of your neck and adds bone graft to the backside of your cervical vertebrae.